Test Settings

 🔐 This feature is available only for PLUS tests.

-Receive notifications if Watchdog detects significant deterioration or improvement in the speed of the tested URLs.
+Opt to receive alerts if the Watchdog detects a significant deterioration or improvement in the speed of tested URLs.

-Ensure Watchdog reports are sent to where your team communicates.
+Ensure that Watchdog alerts reach where your team communicates.

-By default, alerts are sent to the email of all team members until they unsubscribe.
+By default, alerts are sent via email to all team members unless they unsubscribe.

 If you use Slack or Teams for internal communication, we recommend adding a channel and having alerts sent there.

-It's certainly possible to add multiple channels.
-One for developers, another for the agency.
-We recommend naming these channels as well, so you can distinguish them.
+It's possible to add multiple channels, such as one for developers and another for the agency.
+We also recommend naming these channels for easier differentiation.

-More information, including how to set up notifications for Slack or Teams, can be found in the notification help.
+More information, including how to set up notifications for Slack or Teams, can be found in the notification help guide.

 🔐 This feature is available only for PLUS tests.

-New in version 4.10 is the option for multiple measurement times (beta) and faster test launches; details in the release 4.10 changelog.
+New in version 4.10 is the ability for multiple measurement times (beta) and faster test launches; details in the release 4.10 changelog.

-Only adjust advanced settings if you know what you're doing.
+Only adjust the advanced settings if you know what you're doing.

-In the "Test Start Time" field, choose the time at which speed tests will start each day.
-This might be useful if testing conflicts with server maintenance, like different cron jobs running at night.
+In the “Testing Start Time” field, select the time when speed tests will begin each day.
+This can be useful if testing conflicts with server maintenance, such as various cron job runs at night.

-Note, the test start time is indicative.
-Tests run within several tens of minutes from the set time.
+Note that the start time is approximate.
+Tests occur within several tens of minutes from the set time.

-The default indicative test start for PLUS tests is 4
+The default approximate start time for PLUS tests is 4

-.Is everything set up correctly?
-Now explore other parts of our speed monitoring and focus mainly on Speed Watchdogs.
+.Have you set everything up correctly?
+Explore now other parts of our speed monitoring and focus especially on Speed Watchdog.